A new estimator for LARCH processes: LARCH processes

-\begin{remark} Note that we assume $\| \xi_0\|_1=1$ and not $\| \xi_0\|_2=1$ as it is usually done.
-This will be explained by the expression of the estimator we will consider.
-However, the difference between those normalization choice only consists on a new parametrization, since, with $\xi'_t=\xi_t /\|\xi_0\|_2$ for any $t \in \Z$ and using the linearity of its expression, \eqref{larch} could also be written For instance, in case of a Gaussian white noise, we have $\|\xi_0\|^2_2=\sigma_\xi^2=\pi/2$ when $\| \xi_0\|_1=1$. \end{remark} In the sequel, we will also consider $\| X_0 \|_4$ and for this we define
+Under these conditions, Giraitis {\it et al.} (2004) have proved the stationarity of $(X_t)$ and the existence of $\|X_0\|_2$.
+From now on we will assume that $\theta^*$ is unknown \begin{remark} The case $a_0(\theta)= 0$ implies $X_t=0$ a.s. for any $t\in \Z$, see Giraitis {\it et al.} (2000).
+This explains why, we assume $a_0(\theta) > 0$ for any $\theta\in \R^\ell$ in Assumption {\bf $A(r)$}. \end{remark}

-Three interesting special cases of LARCH$(\infty)$ processes can be mentioned: \begin{enumerate} \item The first one is composed by LARCH$(p)$ processes, which are defined by
+\begin{remark} Note that in Assumption {\bf $A(r)$} we assume $\| \xi_0\|_1=1$ and not $\| \xi_0\|_2=1$ as is usually done.
+This is explained by the expression of the estimator we will consider.
+However, the difference between these two normalization options is only a new parametrization, because with $\xi'_t=\xi_t /\|\xi_0\|_2$ for any $t \in \Z$ and using the linearity of its expression, \eqref{larch} could also be written as In the case of Gaussian white noise, for example, we have $\|\xi_0\|^2_2=\sigma_\xi^2=\pi/2$ when $\| \xi_0\|_1=1$. \end{remark} In the sequel, under Assumption {\bf $A(r)$} with $r\geq 4$, we will also consider $\| X_0 \|_4$ and for this we define